 Adam Lucas is a senior lecturer in Science and Technology Studies in the School of Humanities and Social Inquiry.
-Before taking up his current position at the University of Wollongong in March 2008, Adam had completed ten years of postgraduate study at the University of New South Wales, completing a Master of Science and Society in 1994, a Master of Arts (Hons.
+Before taking up his current position at the University of Wollongong in March 2008, Adam completed ten years of postgraduate study at the University of New South Wales, completing a Master of Science and Society in 1994, a Master of Arts (Hons.
 1st Class) in 1997, and a doctorate in the history and philosophy of science (HPS) in 2003.
-Between 2002 and 2008, he worked as a policy analyst in the NSW Government, primarily in The Cabinet Office of former NSW Premier, Bob Carr, in the Aboriginal Affairs portfolio.
+Between 2002 and 2008, he worked as a policy analyst in the NSW Government, primarily in The Cabinet Office of former NSW Premier, Bob Carr, in the Aboriginal Affairs portfolio, but also in the Department of State and Regional Development and Housing NSW.

-Adam has two major areas of research specialization: energy policy responses to anthropogenic climate change and the peaking of world oil, coal and gas production, and the history of premodern and early modern science and technology.
+Adam has two major areas of research specialization: climate change and energy policy, and the history of premodern and early modern science and technology.

 Adam’s current research is focused on drivers for, and obstacles to, a rapid transition to ecological sustainability.
 This is a continuation of his research from the 1990s in the sociology of science and technology, and the politics of technological development.
 His research in the history of premodern science and technology has gained international recognition.
-He recently took over Brill’s ‘Technology and Change in History’ series as co-editor with Steven A. Walton (Michigan Technological University).
+He is a co-editor of Brill’s ‘Technology and Change in History’ series with Steven A. Walton (Michigan Technological University) and President of the Australasian Association for the History, Philosophy and Social Studies of Science (AAHPSSS).
+He has recently secured research funding from the Leverhulme Trust (UK) with Professor Paul Bishop (University of Glasgow) for a 3.5 year research project titled 'Away from the water: the first energy transition, British textiles, 1770-1890', beginning in December 2020.

 Since the mid-1990s, Adam has taught at the University of New South Wales (UNSW), Sydney University, the University of Technology Sydney (UTS) and the University of Wollongong (UOW), including HPS and STS subjects at UNSW, Sydney and UOW, and engineering practice subjects at UNSW, UTS and UOW.